AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Adaptive Multi-objective Projection for Exploration and Diversification (AMPED)

 \subsection{Balancing Exploration and Diversity Objectives}

 Differentiable skills improve adaptability in dynamic skill selection but often compromise exploration ability~\citep{BeCL}, leading to suboptimal performance in environments.
-By treating MI, entropy, and RND as distinct objectives, our problem can be framed as a multi-objective RL setting, in which all three objectives are optimized concurrently.
+By treating diversity and exploration as distinct objectives, our problem can be framed as a multi-objective RL setting, in which two objectives are optimized concurrently.
 In this perspective, observed gradient interference can be interpreted as a form of \textit{gradient conflict}, a well-documented challenge in multi-objective RL.

-Empirical evidence of such conflicts in our setting is presented in Table~\ref{tab:gradient_conflict}.
+Figure~\ref{fig:conflict_ratio_task} reports the \emph{gradient conflict ratio} throughout training, averaged over three seeds.
+The conflict ratio at each step denotes the fraction of minibatch samples whose exploration and diversity gradients exhibit negative inner products: $\langle g_{\text{expl}}, g_{\text{div}} \rangle < 0$.
+Across all URLB domains, we observe substantial gradient conflict (Walker: \(0.9997 \pm 0.0004\), Quadruped: \(0.9997 \pm 0.0006\), Jaco: \(0.7777 \pm 0.1256\)), indicating persistent disagreement between objectives.
+To further characterize the nature of these interactions, Figure~\ref{fig:gradient_similarity} visualizes the \emph{gradient similarity} (raw inner product).
+These results underscore the importance of explicitly resolving gradient conflicts to enable stable optimization when combining exploration and diversity objectives.

 To mitigate this issue, we integrate a gradient projection method, known as gradient surgery or projecting conflicting gradients (PCGrad), proposed by~\citet{gradient_conflict}.
-The key idea (Visualized in Figure~\ref{fig:gradient_surgery}) is to remove gradient interference by projecting one objective’s gradient onto the orthogonal complement of the other.
-Concretely, let $\textsl{g}_{expl}$ and $\textsl{g}_{div}$ denote exploration and diversity gradient, respectively.
-At each update, we first randomly choose which gradient to adjust: with probability $p$ we project $\textsl{g}_{expl}$ to $\textsl{g}_{div}$, and with probability $1-p$ vice versa.
+The key idea is to remove gradient interference by projecting one objective’s gradient onto the orthogonal complement of the other (Figure~\ref{fig:gradient_surgery}).
+At each update, we randomly choose which gradient to adjust: with probability $p$ we project $\textsl{g}_{expl}$ to $\textsl{g}_{div}$, and with probability $1-p$ vice versa.
 Then, the final update gradient $\textsl{g}_{final}$ is obtained by summing two gradients, one projected.
 The procedure is detailed in Algorithm~\ref{algo:gradient_conflict}.
 Although more advanced methods exist (e.g.,~\citet{conflict_adverse, gradient_conflict2}), we opted for the original gradient surgery approach due to its simplicity and ease of integration.
 Despite its straightforward design, this method proved sufficiently effective in mitigating gradient conflicts for our application.